Why Bluetooth Audio Sounds Different on iPhone and Android

 AAC is the default Bluetooth audio codec on iPhone.

-This codec allows music, videos, and other audio to be transmitted with stable quality and relatively low power consumption.
-AAC is used as the main codec for Bluetooth audio on iOS devices.
+This codec transmits music, videos, and other audio with stable quality and relatively low power consumption.
+AAC serves as the main Bluetooth audio codec on iOS devices.

 Why There Is No LDAC or aptX

-Even if the earbuds support these codecs, the iPhone will still use AAC or SBC.
-This means that advanced codecs available on the earbuds cannot be used on iPhone.
+Even if earbuds support these codecs, the iPhone will still use AAC or SBC.
+Advanced codecs available on earbuds can’t be used with iPhone.

 Why Apple “Locks” the Experience

-Apple locks the Bluetooth audio experience so the system can control stability, battery usage, and compatibility.
-The user cannot manually select codecs or force higher-quality modes.
-Everything is handled automatically by the system.
+Apple locks the Bluetooth audio experience so the system controls stability, battery usage, and compatibility.
+Users can’t manually select codecs or force higher-quality modes.
+Everything is handled automatically.

 Bluetooth Codecs on Android: More Options, More Variables

-On Android, Bluetooth audio behaves differently and offers more options.
+On Android, Bluetooth audio behaves differently and offers more choices.

 SBC as a Fallback Codec